bobbingwide/oik-shortcodes/README.md

 2. Editing an oik_shortcode

 ## Upgrade Notice
+# 1.36.0
+Upgrade for better support of restarting the batch API creation routine.

 # 1.35.0
 Upgrade to support block CPT creation/update using AJAX request from oik-blocks.